xvicient/domestika/README.md

 *SwiftLint* used to enforce Swift style and conventions.<br/>
 *Nuke* used to download and display images on the app.<br/>
 *SwiftyMocky* used to build mocks in runtime.
 Depends on Sourcery, which scans the source code and generates mocks.<br/>
-*OHHTTPStubs* used to stub network requests on service tests.
+*OHHTTPStubs* used to stub network requests on service tests.<br/>
+*SwiftFormat* used to for reformatting Swift code.

 ## Changes